uchicago-cs/cmsc22000/website/content/labs/advanced-git.md

 If everyone named their branch something like `authors` or `add-authors`, we'd have 5 branches with the same name.
 In large collaborative projects, it's common to prefix branch names with your own first name, to avoid collisions like this.
-We will adopt this convention in this class.
-If your name is Ike, you should name your branch `ike/add-to-authors` or `ike/authors` or similar.
-It doesn't really matter what the name of the branch is, so long as it starts with `ike/`.
+We will adopt this convention in this class, except we will use CNetIDs instead of names.
+If your CNetID is `jdoe`, you should name your branch `jdoe/add-to-authors` or `jdoe/authors` or similar.
+It doesn't really matter what the name of the branch is, so long as it starts with `jdoe/`.

 So, go ahead and create a new branch and check it out:

 ```
-$ git branch YOURNAME/add-to-authors
+$ git branch CNETID/add-to-authors

-$ git checkout YOURNAME/add-to-authors
+$ git checkout CNETID/add-to-authors
 ```

 Then, edit the AUTHORS.md file to add your name.
 Make a commit and push the new branch:

 ```
-$ git push origin YOURNAME/add-to-authors
+$ git push origin CNETID/add-to-authors
 ```

-To initiate a pull request, head to your team's GitHub page.
-You can find a list of all the team pages [here](https://github.com/cmsc22000-project-2018).
+To initiate a pull request, head to the [chiventure repository on GitHub](https://github.com/uchicago-cs/chiventure).
 You should see a big green button that says "Compare & pull request".
 After you click it, you will be presented with a page like the one you were shown when creating the pull request for the `cmsc22000-dummy-repo` repository.
 However, besides entering a title and summary, you will also specify the following:

-* Under "Reviewers", select another student on your team, and your senior developer.
+* Under "Reviewers", select another student on your team, and your senior developer (note: your team's senior developer will be assigned once your team is assigned to work on a specific component).
-* Under "Projects", select "Project Board" (we will discuss Project Boards in class)
-* Under "Milestone", select "Project Kick-off"
+* Under "Milestone", select "2019/Project Kick-off"

 Click "Create pull request".
 You've marked your code for review!